SK-Portrait

 Colonel Rollin P. “Pete” Dickerson – Stanley Ketchel – Outlaw Emmit Dalton – Joe Gorman.
 29” x 24”.
 Silk Screen Print on Coventry Rag.
 Edition of 22 + 3 A/P @ $1,250.

-Settling in at the ranch Ketchel was as happy as he had ever been.
-In the early morning hours he could be seen smiling while jogging with Dickerson’s two pet Lion cubs, adorned with Diamond studded leashes.
+Ketchel needing resurrection took friend, wealthy rancher, Pete Dickerson up on his offer to recuperate at his ranch and prepare for a rematch with Johnson.
+Settling in at the ranch Ketchel was as happy as he had ever been .
+In the early morning hours he could be seen smiling and jogging with Dickersons two pet Lion cubs, adorned with diamond studded leashes.
 Tragically this was all about to take a horrible turn for the worse.
-After a morning run, seated at the breakfast table, at 24 years of age, Stanley Ketchel was shot from behind and murdered by Walter Dipley, a farm hand, jealous of Stanley’s attentions to Goldie, the ranch’s cook.
-Wilson Mizner a playwright and friend upon hearing of Stanley’s murder, said “Start counting, he’ll be up before they reach 10.”
+After a morning run, seated at the ranch’s breakfast table, 24 year old Stanley Ketchel was shot from behind and murdered by the coward Walter Dipley, a ranch hand, jealous of Stanley’s attention to Goldie the ranch’s cook.
+Wilson Mizner a playwright and friend upon hearing of Stanley’s murder said “Start counting, he’ll be up before they reach 10.”
 New York sportswriter Hype Igoe said of Ketchel “He was a many sided individual.
-He could be tame as a new born babe, as vicious as a Lion trying to protect it’s Cubs, as lovable as a mother and as treacherous as a villain.”
+He could be tame as a new born babe, as vicious as a Lion protecting it’s cubs, as lovable as a mother as treacherous as a villain.”
+The great Heavyweight Champion Jack Johnson cried when he heard of Ketchel’s killing and said “It’s really too bad about poor Stanley.
+He was a great fighter.
+Not a boxer, but a real fighter and there are not many real fighters in the game.”
+Stanley’s plaintive last words to Pete Dickerson were “Take me home to Mom, Pete.”

 Stanley-Violin-2-LR